BridgesUNCC/BridgesUNCC.github.io/_posts/2014-07-03-HelloWorld-Tutorial_part1.markdown

 > * Right-click your package (which should be your name) in the `Package Explorer` then click `Configure`->`Convert to Maven Project`.

-> Note: If you do not see `Convert to Maven Project` revisit Step 1.
+> Note: If you do not see `Convert to Maven Project` go to Step 1.

 ![drawing](/img/Tutorial/screenshot_2.png)